-This is a mind-blowing cliff-hanging monastery and it is among the oldest churches in the world.
-It is also among the most inspiring churches in Israel and it is a great destination to go for desert and archaeological lovers.
-The church was established in the fourth century by some monks that want to learn about the lifestyles and desert stories of John the Baptist and Jesus.
-The monks then eventually settled on the spot around the cave where the locals believed the prophet Elijah was fed by ravens.
+This is a mind-blowing cliff-hanging monastery, and it is among the oldest churches in the world.
+It is also among the most inspiring churches in Israel, and it is a great destination for desert and archaeological lovers.
+In the fourth century, some monks established a church that wants to learn about John the Baptist and Jesus’s lifestyles and desert stories.
+The monks then eventually settled on the spot around the cave where the locals believed ravens fed the prophet, Elijah.

-This monastery was then demolished by the Persians and the Crusaders then rebuilt it before it fell into ruin.
-In 1878, a Greek monk, Kalinikos came to like in the monastery which then helps the church to look like its former glory.
+The Persians then demolished this monastery, and the Crusaders then rebuilt it before it fell into ruin.
+In 1878, a Greek monk, Kalinikos, came to like in the monastery, which then helped the church look like its former glory.
 Kalinikos then finished the renovations of the monastery in 1901.
-You are going to find some Greek Orthodox monks that live in this monastery till today and they welcome visitor.
-This monastery is considered as a place of worship and if you are planning to visit, you should avoid wearing shorts.
+You will find some Greek Orthodox monks that live in this monastery till today and welcome visitors.
+This monastery is considered a place of worship, and if you are planning to visit, you should avoid wearing shorts.

-This monastery is considered to be the greatest of all the ancient monasteries that surround the wilderness of the Judean Desert.
+This monastery is considered the greatest of all the ancient monasteries surrounding the wilderness of the Judean Desert.
 The church can be found hanging dramatically down the cliff edge of a deep ravine.
-The monastery features a grey-domed Greek Orthodox complex which was built during the 5th century by St Sabas who is a monk from central Turkey.
+The monastery features a grey-domed Greek Orthodox complex built during the 5th century by St Sabas, a monk from central Turkey.
 It then fell into ruin after a major earthquake before it was later largely rebuilt in 1834.
-It can be found 15km east of Bethlehem in a remote location and it used to accommodate over 300 monks during its heyday.
+It can be found 15km east of Bethlehem in a remote location and used to accommodate over 300 monks during its heyday.
 Although it is still a functioning desert monastery, the monks here are now about 20.

 Mar Saba is ranked with St Catherine’s Monastery located in Egypt’s Sinai Peninsula to be among the world’s oldest inhabited monasteries.